MarsBased/patterns/rails/presenter.md

 Use the `present` helper method (provided by Keynote) to create presenters.

-⚠️IMPORTANT: Some of our code bases uses the `k` method alias insted of `present`, although is now discouraged.
+⚠️Some of our code bases uses the `k` method alias insted of `present`, although is now discouraged ️️⚠️

 #### `app/views/_navbar.html.erb`